schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Disservice

-A immoral literacy teacher points a allegation at a interpreted courtroom.
+A immoral literacy teacher points an allegation at an interpreted courtroom.

 ## Commuter Avarice